ship-nix/docs/src/servers/https.md

 Find your Nginx declaration (usually on `site.nix`).

-If you use one of the starters that come with ship-nix, you will find the variable `httpsEnabled` at the top.
+If you use one of the starters that come with {{site.name}}, you will find the variable `httpsEnabled` at the top.

 Change this to `true`, commit, push and click the `Deploy` button on your server dashboard.